-Namdaemun Market is number 7 on our list of the top 10 coolest places to visit in Seoul.
+Namdaemun Market is one of the best open street markets in South Korea.
+It is number 7 on our list of the top 10 coolest places to visit in Seoul.
 It is the largest traditional market in Korea.
-It has over 10,000 stores and boasts one of the largest distribution structures in Korea.
-Their visitors will be able to buy cheap items, medical supplies, and local fruits and vegetables.
+The market has over 10,000 stores and boasts one of the largest distribution structures in Korea.
+Their visitors can buy cheap items, medical supplies, and local fruits and vegetables.
 In addition, they also sell a variety of popular Korean foods and snacks.
-Customers will be able to purchase many of the goods straight from the manufacturers at wholesale prices.
+Customers can purchase many goods straight from the manufacturers at wholesale prices.

-Namdaemun could get a bit confusing for foreigners and it is mostly outdoors.
-Therefore if you have already been to Myeongdong or Dongdaemun, we would suggest you skip Namdaemun on this trip.
+Namdaemun could get a bit confusing for foreigners, and it is mostly outdoors.
+Therefore if you have already been to Myeongdong or Dongdaemun, we suggest you skip Namdaemun on this trip.

 Top 5 Tips When Visiting Namdaemun Market – Best Places to Visit in Seoul

-- There are many items that don’t have a price tag.
+- Many items don’t have a price tag.
 Therefore it is important to bargain with the seller.
 Sometimes you can get up to a 50% discount.

-- Cheap place to buy Hanbok (Korean traditional dress)
+- Cheap place to buy Hanbok (traditional Korean dress)

 - Cheap place to buy Korean cosmetic products

 - Go to Kal-guksu Alley and try Kal-guksu.
-This is a noodle dish that is made from scratch and cut with a sharp knife.
+This noodle dish is made from scratch and cut with a sharp knife.
 The noodles are paired with a light seafood broth, seasonal vegetables, fried tofu skin, and sesame seeds.

 - Try the hot steamy buns!
 We recommend the Kimchi Bun.